mikeizbicki/cmc-csci040/lab-wardialing/README.md

    ```
    requests.exceptions.ConnectionError: ('Connection aborted.', RemoteDisconnected('Remote end closed connection without response',))
    ```
-   The North Korean servers are configured so that whenever you connect directly to an IP address, rather than to the domain name, they servers don't respond.
+   The DPRK's servers are configured so that whenever you connect directly to an IP address, rather than to the domain name, they servers don't respond.
    Additionally, they give you a 30 minute ban from connecting to that website.